fredboys/Escape-room/README.md

 ## Solved

-* I had some contrasting issues which I fixed by used devtools and using their recommended colours
+* I had some contrasting issues which I fixed by using devtools and using their recommended colours

 ![Contrast](static/readme/readme-contrast1.jpg)